Tis No Deceit to Deceive the Deceiver

 example, in DoDPI’s “Law Enforcement Pre-Employment Test,”

-questions to be asked are reviewed, then the “control” questions,
+as groups during the pre-test phase.
+For questions to be asked are reviewed, then the “control” questions,

 and finally, the irrelevant questions are reviewed.
 This practice of